 Lights, camera, action!
-To celebrate Scotland’s many starring roles on the small screen, we have created a new guide, TV Set in Scotland.
-It showcases some popular Scottish TV locations and a few surprising connections you might not know.
+Explore some of the many Scottish attractions and locations to have graced the small screen.
+Find some popular Scottish TV locations and a few surprising connections you might not know.

 1. Kirkwall’s connection to The Simpsons